HaomingJue/React-Practice-Project/markdown/README.md

-# React Practice Projects
+# Markdown project
-### A bunch of react projects for practice
+### A simple markdown project to transfer text to markdown style
 \
-*Coding React is a treat, isn't it?
-Enjoy and have fun!*  :sunglasses:
+:point_right: *Learn markdown and react at the same time*  :sunglasses: